SonoAlti 3V

 7.1 Firmware Updates and Sharing Custom Firmware Files

 To update the firmware, follow these steps in this order: 1) Plug the altimeter into the computer using a data USB cable (it must be a data cable).
 2) Double tap the reset button (using a paperclip in the small hole adjacent to the speaker) on the altimeter (a quick double tap is necessary) to reveal the altimeter on your desktop as a drive called "SonoAlti 3V".
 3) Drag the latest firmware file (e.g. "SonoAlti_3V_Firmware_1_0.uf2") from here onto the altimeter.
-4) You should hear "Success ..." after doing this.
-Updating the firmware returns the settings to the factory defaults, so all user presets will need to be reprogrammed if desired.
+Note: Updating the firmware returns the settings to the factory defaults, so all user presets will need to be reprogrammed if desired.

 The exact same process is used to share custom firmware containing user presets: 1) Plug the altimeter whose settings you want to copy into the computer using a data USB cable (it must be a data cable).
 2) Double tap the reset button (using a paperclip in the small hole adjacent to the speaker) on the altimeter (a quick double tap is necessary) to reveal the altimeter on your desktop as a drive called "SonoAlti 3V".
 3) Click on the drive and save the file called "CURRENT.UF2" to a location on your computer.
 Take another SonoAlti 3V altimeter, and carry out the same process, but copy over the "CURRENT.UF2" file on its drive with the file from the first altimeter (the presets are stored in the firmware).